Published 9th December 2015

 Talia went to Thailand for a gap year, but when it got to the end of the gap year she couldn’t comprehend leaving.
 So she didn’t.
 A gap year turned into a gap five years.

 The final stage of culture shock actually takes place when you go home.
 Living abroad is a weird time warp.
 When you go home you will expect your friends to be the same as they were when you left, and they will expect the same of you.
 Except that both of you have changed in many different ways – as a person and in terms of life stages.

 When Talia finally decided to go home (just for a visit) she discovered that the majority of her friends had gotten married and had kids and were settled in their careers.
 They couldn’t understand her choice of lifestyle, and she couldn’t relate to theirs.
 Of course, with true friendships, this wears off and things return to normal, but other friendships may not survive – and that’s ok.
 Besides, Talia only went home for long enough to find a job in another country!

 How can I cope with culture shock?

 The first thing is to recognise that culture shock is a valid process.
 If you’re feeling down or lonely or frustrated, don’t let that make you book the next available flight home.
 Give yourself some time to get comfortable.
 Having a positive attitude is a must.
 Be good to yourself and spoil yourself by having new experiences which wouldn’t be possible anywhere else.
-Try learn at least a few words in the language, as this will help you feel more at home, and it will help you make new friends.
+Try to learn at least a few words in the language, as this will help you feel more at home, and it will help you make new friends.

+Keeping in touch with your friends and family back home is a must, so take advantage of all the different methods of communication we have at our disposal these days.
+(But don’t let your relationships back home interfere with you making new ones abroad.)
 If all else fails, Skype home and ask your mum to send you a parcel with all your favourite goodies from home!